Image Builder

 - Each of these Python packages may include multiple files in the version.
 The versions of these may have interdependencies.

 If needed, you can use the Constraints column to impose conditions on the Python packages versions and their dependencies to be included in the image.
-See Python Package Version Constraints in Step 2 – Defining a Default IDE Imageof your options for defining the version constraints.
+See Python Package Version Constraints for full description of your options for defining the version constraints.
 Alternatively, you can leave the caret (^) symbol, which is the default.

 You can choose specific versions using the Version and Constraint columns in the same way as they are used in the Python packages area, as described on the previous pages.